Sanjanadhananjayaa/AI-102-AIEngineer/Instructions/22-azure-search.md

-# Create an Azure AI Search solution
+# Exercise 1: Create an Azure AI Search solution

+## Lab scenario
 All organizations rely on information to make decisions, answer questions, and function efficiently.
 The problem for most organizations is not a lack of information, but the challenge of finding and  extracting the information from the massive set of documents, databases, and other sources in which the information is stored.

 For example, suppose *Margie's Travel* is a travel agency that specializes in organizing trips to cities around the world.
 Over time, the company has amassed a huge amount of information in documents such as brochures, as well as reviews of hotels submitted by customers.
 This data is a valuable source of insights for travel agents and customers as they plan trips, but the sheer volume of data can make it difficult to find relevant information to answer a specific customer question.

 To address this challenge, Margie's Travel can use Azure AI Search to implement a solution in which the documents are indexed and enriched by using AI skills to make them easier to search.

+## Objectives

+In this lab, you will complete the following tasks:

++ Task 1: Clone the repository for this course
++ Task 2: Create Azure resources
++ Task 3: Upload Documents to Azure Storage
++ Task 4: Index the documents
++ Task 5: Search the index
++ Task 6: Explore and modify definitions of search components
++ Task 7: Create a search client application

+## Estimated timing: 120 minutes

-## Clone the repository for this course
+## Task 1: Clone the repository for this course

 If you have not already cloned **AI-102-AIEngineer** code repository to the environment where you're working on this lab, follow these steps to do so.
 Otherwise, open the cloned folder in Visual Studio Code.